“Today a Reader, Tomorrow a Leader”

 These valuable library manuals and resource guides for teachers and student librarians represent 14 years of Hands Across the Sea best practice development.
 The manuals are a trusted resource and can be found in hundreds of schools throughout the Eastern Caribbean.

-The late Sandals Foundation Board President Adam Stewart summed up the complex challenges facing the islands of the East Caribbean concisely: “With…increasing threats from climate change, human capital flight and economic uncertainty, [Caribbean] people are forced to be as resilient as ever.”
+Sandals Foundation Board President Adam Stewart summed up the complex challenges facing the islands of the Eastern Caribbean concisely: “With…increasing threats from climate change, human capital flight and economic uncertainty, [Caribbean] people are forced to be as resilient as ever.”

 Of literate children, Islands Senior Education Officer Hannah Brown says, “Today a Reader, Tomorrow a Leader.”